 - a.
 The Contracting Officer must review the contractor's request for overtime.
 Approval of the overtime may be granted by an agency approving official after determining in writing that overtime is necessary to: - (1) Meet essential delivery or performance schedules. - (2) Eliminate foreseeable extended production bottlenecks that cannot be eliminated in any other way. - b.
-Refer to references (z), (ac) and (p) for additional information regarding approvals.
+Refer to reference (c) part 222, reference (a) subpart 5219.7, and reference (m) for additional information regarding approvals.